Contemplation in front of the Perito Moreno glacier

 • How long does it take to climb Aconcagua?

 The amount of time it takes to make it to the peak of the mountain very much depends on the amount of training you have done and how physically ready you are.
+The weather can also affect how long you are on the mountain as, at such high altitudes, the weather can change very quickly.
 On average, for someone who has trained for the trek, it will take roughly 15-18 days.

 • How cold can it get?